Best workflow software for growing teams

 New employees follow existing workflows instead of learning through tribal knowledge.
 The process exists in the system, not in someone’s head.
 They contribute faster.
 Knowledge doesn’t walk out the door when people leave.

-External stakeholders experience consistency.
-Every client gets the same professional process.
+People outside your company experience consistency.
+Every interaction follows the same professional process.
 Deliverables arrive predictably.
 Communication happens at the right moments.
 They don’t know it’s automated.
 They just know your company has its act together.

 You stop building spreadsheets

 The monthly “where does everything stand” spreadsheet that someone manually updates?
 Gone.
-The tracker someone invented because the real system was too complicated?
+The tracker someone cobbled together because the real system was too complicated?
 Unnecessary.
-The system becomes the system, not a layer on top of it.
+The system becomes the system.

 None of this requires heroic effort